Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Recent Performances

-- In last week's matchup with the Lions, Gage caught four passes for 39 yards while being targeted five times.
+- Gage put together a 39-yard performance against the Lions last week on four catches while being targeted five times.

-- Gage has 194 receiving yards on 16 catches (23 targets) with one touchdown during his last three games, averaging 64.7 yards per game.
+- Gage has added 16 receptions for 194 yards and one touchdown in his last three games.
+He's been targeted 23 times, producing 64.7 yards per game.

 Gage's Atlanta Teammates